Biography

 I have turned wood since I was 12 years old when my father gave me what would be described today as a mini-lathe.
 I found an old washing machine motor and attached it to the lathe.
 I mounted the lathe on an old card table and worked on it in the back yard in good weather.
 I thoroughly enjoyed it and I made several lamps and a footstool.
 I still have these items in my home today, even though they are design horrors by current standards.
 They have great sentimental value.

 When I left the military in 1968 I got a good job and bought a home of my own.
 I started outfitting a woodworking shop and I purchased a really poor quality lathe plus quite a few woodcarving tools.
 I sold the poor quality lathe in 1980 and replaced it with a Myford spindle lathe.
 It was like getting off a mule and climbing into a sports car.
-I still have that lathe plus three others.
+I had that Myford lathe until quite recently when I gave it to a friend.
+These days I have two Vicmarc lathes: a VL100 mini and a VL300 short-bed.
+I love both of them.

 In the mid 1980s I became aware of the work of Australian woodturner Richard Raffan.
 When I discovered that he was teaching in Provo, Utah I decided to take a one-week class.
 This was about 1986.
 Richard and I became good friends and we have maintained that friendship over the intervening years.
 You can still see his influence in my boxes and bowls today.
 In that first class there were several people that have gone on to become well known turners.
 That group included Gene Doren of Alaska and Dick Sing of Illinois.